Norway–Pakistan relations: Economic relations

 Norway’s support for Pakistan includes economic development through governance and education programs.

-In 2017, bilateral trade reached USD$128 million.
+In 2017, bilateral trade reached US$128 million.

 In 2021, a notable investment collaboration happened between Nizam Energy and Norwegian firm Scatec Solar’s solar plant in Sukkur.

 In 2022, Norway exported NOK 559 million in goods to Pakistan and imported NOK 1,079 million.
 Norway also provided NOK 130 million in bilateral aid to Pakistan, focusing on food security, climate resilience, and education.Norway was a significant investor in Pakistan that year, with major companies like Telenor Group, Scatec ASA, and Jotun Paints operating in the country.
 Trade expanded, particularly in IT, ship-breaking, and ship-recycling.
 Norway also provided substantial development aid, including 227 million NOK in humanitarian assistance following Pakistani floods.

 Military relations

 Norwegian and Pakistani police collaborate on transnational crimes such as human trafficking, drug smuggling, and forced marriages.
 Norway has provided technical assistance to Pakistan’s police and proposed a Memorandum of Understanding on law enforcement cooperation.